-This accounting certificate (56-64 credits) offers the range of clerical and accounting skills needed to perform full-charge bookkeeping tasks for a small business accurately and efficiently.
+The accounting certificate (56-64 credits) offers the range of clerical and accounting skills needed to perform full-charge bookkeeping tasks for a small business accurately and efficiently.
 Employees in this position will use both manual and computerized systems, and will work under the supervision of an accountant.
-Short-term Certificates of Proficiency (20 credits or less) are available for those who want to focus in on specialized accounting toipcs (see below).
+Short-term Certificates of Proficiency (20 credits or less) are available for those who want to hone their skills in a specialized area of accounting (see above).

 What is the application process?

 There is no special program application for the Accounting or Finance programs.

 Bookkeeping, accounting and auditing clerks may start at $14.72 per hour, whereas financial services sales agents may start at $13.51 per hour; the respective average hourly wages in Whatcom County are $18.05 and $26.82.
 A first-line manager or supervisor may start at $19.57 per hour; the average wage is $24.68 per hour.

 Sources: CareerOneStop 2012; WA State Employment Security Department, September 2013

 Career Pathways: A visual roadmap to help you reach your career goals.